Don’t miss anything. Follow Us.

 The other major project in the laboratory is directed towards inflammation mediated by pathogens and endogenous molecules broadly classified as DAMPs and the interplay and cross-talk between the two.
 We expect these studies to offer insights into how mammalian hosts ‘deal’ with pathogens and non-pathogenic commensal microbes.
 Our studies on regulation of inflammation and innate immunity have also led us into understanding macrophage biology and approaches to re-programme macrophage activity in inflammatory diseases.

-Our investigations on co-infections in human communities have given us opportunities to address genetic basis of infectious diseases and relationship between some of the infectious diseases and autoimmunity
+Our investigations on co-infections in human communities have given us opportunities to address genetic basis of infectious diseases and relationship between some of the infectious diseases and autoimmunity.
+One of the issues that has been addressed in greater detail is Plasmodium and SARS CoV-2 coinfections.
+It was resolved that past infections with Plasmodium offer in human ACE2 Tg mice offers resistance against mortality without affecting the viral load in lungs when challenged with a virulent strain of SARS CoV-2

 Publications